GasserElbanna/serab-byols/README.md

 # BYOL-S Audio Representaion

-A data-driven audio embedding consisting of a pretrained [BYOL-A](https://github.com/nttcslab/byol-a) model with speech samples (BYOL-S).
+A data-driven audio embedding consisting of a pretrained [BYOL-S](https://arxiv.org/abs/2110.03414) model with speech samples.
 Serves as our submission for the [HEAR 2021 competition](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html) and is implemented based on the [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api) required by the competition evaluation.

 ### Installation